Progesterone is widely used by MtF & AMAB transgender women.

 Alternatively, does it help with mood, skin, joints, and general wellbeing?

 Nonetheless, some feel with unrelenting conviction that progesterone helps.

 On the contrary, Other patients have concerns about the hormone’s impact on their health.

-*Please note: We use both AMAB (assigned male at birth) and MtF (male-to-female) interchangeably for understanding across all age groups, cultures, genders, and identities.
+*Please note: We use both AMAB (assigned male at birth), MtF (male-to-female), and trans-feminine interchangeably for understanding across all age groups, cultures, genders, and identities.
 For more information. check out our glossary of terms.

 The benefits outlined below rely on research conducted on women.
 In addition to research, we have anecdotal evidence from MtF trans women.
 Despite this research, progesterone may not act the same way for everyone.
 It’s important to discuss the potential risks and benefits with your healthcare provider.

 It might be clear to some, that trans women who undergo HRT rely on oestrogen and puberty blockers.
 We ask, can progesterone treatment for AMAB trans women aid transition?
 Below, We list the benefits of adding progesterone to your hormone regime.